SNES-Dev/SNES-Dev/docs/abi.md

 Atomic operations of size 16 or 8 shall be treated as always lock free.
 Other sizes of atomics are never treated as lock free.
 Accessing an non-lock free atomic from an interrupt handler other than BRK or COP has undefined behaviour if the interrupt handler interrupts any non-lock free atomic operation.

+As a suggested extension, implementations are recommended to implement non-lock free atomics such that the IRQ handler may additionally access non-lock free atomics as though they were lock free.
+Implementations are recommended to document when this is the case.

 ## Extended (in-memory) Registers